barrasso/cisco-sparkbot-tutorial/README.md

 - Click on the plus sign in the upper right corner
 - Select `Create an Integration`
 - Enter in the basic app information: e.g. the app's name, description, and icon url
+  - *You may choose to use this link: "http://i.imgur.com/KwdBVgD.png" for the icon url*
 - Enter a `Redirect URI` (This is used for [OAuth2](https://oauth.net/2/) authentication)
 - Next, select your required persmissions from the list of available `Scope` options
 - Once ready, select `Add Integration`